RedHatInsights/insights-frontend/README.md

 1. Fork the master branch into a new feature branch (name the branch features/XXXX)
 2. Add and commit your changes.
 3. Squash your commits to achieve reasonable level of granularity
-4. Push your branch (git push origin INSIGHTS-XXXX)
+4. Push your branch (git push origin features/XXXX)
 5. Create a [new pull request](https://github.com/ansible/insights-frontend/compare?expand=1).
 Use your feature branch as the source branch and `master` as the target branch.
 Assign the merge request to someone for review.

 **Contributing your changes to stable-X.Y (/insights)**